GiftedMamba/last-stand/.junie/guidelines.md

 - Use Dotween for UI animations
 - Use IObjectResolver.Instantiate for creating new objects, not Instantiate to have all dependencies injected.
 - Do not use hardcoded strings.
 Declare constants in class level, or separate class for similar entities, for isntance ScreenNames.cs
+- You should NEVER EVER control screen game objects outside screenService.
+Only ScreenService can show, hide, destroy screens.

 ## 8. Layering & Ownership